Orchard: Modern orchards

 Historical orchards have large, mature trees spaced for heavy equipment.
 Modern commercial apple orchards, by contrast and as one example, are often "high-density" (tree density above 150 PD/acre), and in extreme cases have up to 9000 PD/acre.
 These plants are no longer trees in the traditional sense, but instead resemble vines on dwarf stock and require trellises to support them.
+In 2025 one-hundred and eleven countries and areas reported a total area of tree orchards of 32.1 million hectares, mostly in Asia (12.1 million ha), Europe (8.44 million ha) and Africa (7.32 million ha).